Get the Facts on the Impact of ObamaCare on Medicare

 Medicare premiums are rising.
 Partially true.
 Medicare premiums are calculated by the Medicare part B formula.
 This has nothing to do with ObamaCare, premiums do rise historically, but not due to the new health care law.

-The formula for Medicare part B is unaffected by ObamaCare and most seniors won’t see a rise in the prices they pay.
-However Medicare recipients with higher incomes have historically paid more for their Part B coverage, which is the “medical insurance” portion of the program and helps pay for outpatient medical care such as doctor visits, lab tests and durable medical equipment.
+The formula for Medicare part B is unaffected by the ACA (ObamaCare) and most seniors won’t see a rise in the prices they pay.
+However, Medicare recipients with higher incomes have historically paid more for their Part B coverage, which is the “medical insurance” portion of the program and helps pay for outpatient medical care such as doctor visits, lab tests, and durable medical equipment.
 High-income seniors may still continue to pay higher rates despite the changes to Medicare.

-ObamaCare implements an Medicare tax part A increase of .9% for businesses making over $250,000 in profit and employees earning over $200,000 to help pay for the improvements to Medicare.
-So while seniors will save money by closing the donut hole and overall reforms, some people will pay more to help support ObamaCare Medicare reform.
+The ACA (ObamaCare) implements a Medicare tax part A increase of .9% for businesses making over $250,000 in profit and employees earning over $200,000 to help pay for the improvements to Medicare.
+So, while seniors will save money by closing the donut hole and overall reforms, some people will pay more to help support ObamaCare Medicare reform.